Welcome to the Exeter Clinical Laboratory International website

 • Indicate on the request if there is a history of relevant foreign travel.

 • Samples should be sent to laboratory immediately after sample collection (within the same day).
+If there is a delay in specimen transport then the sample can be fixed with an alcohol-based fixative or stored for a few hours at 4°C.

 • Any samples processed more than a day old may need to be repeated.